Explore your itinerary

 Today, we Dive Into Culture and learn about the local whisky industry at one of the oldest distilleries in Scotland.
 Hear about how the distillery was founded in 1798 and how it makes its famous 12-year-old Single malt using an ancient water source that flows from the foothills of the Grampians to the distillery.
 Sample a wee dram of Scotland's much-loved golden nectar and perhaps buy a bottle as a special souvenir of your trip to the Highlands.

 Head to Doune Castle, which served as the film location for Castle Leoch in Outlander.
 We see the site where Clan Mackenzie welcomed and hosted Claire upon her arrival in 18th-century Scotland, then head to Stirling and its magnificent castle, a symbol of Scottish national pride and once home to Scottish royals including Mary, Queen of Scots.
 Explore its halls, chapels and bedrooms, see the famous 'Stirling Heads' and admire the poignant Wallace Monument and battlefield of Stirling Bridge from its 16th-century walls.
-View the site of the Battle of Bannockburn, before arriving in Glasgow for an evening at leisure.
+View the site of the Battle of Bannockburn, before arriving in Glasgow for a visit to the masterfully crafted St. Mungo's Cathedral, the Outlander film location for 'L'Hopital des Anges' in Paris.
+It was here that Claire persuaded Mother Hildegard to let her put her medical knowledge to good use.
+Later, explore Glasgow at leisure.

 HighlightsPitlochry, Stirling, Glasgow

-This morning we enjoy an orientation tour of the city, including a visit to the masterfully crafted St. Mungo's Cathedral, the Outlander film location for 'L'Hopital des Anges' in Paris.
-It was here that Claire persuaded Mother Hildegard to let her put her medical knowledge to good use.
-This morning we visit Callendar House where the authentic Georgian working kitchen was used as part of Bellhurst Manor, the home of the Duke of Sandringham, during season two.
+This morning we enjoy an orientation tour of the city, including views of Glasgow City Chambers, George Square and the River Clyde.
+Next, we visit Callendar House where the authentic Georgian working kitchen was used as part of Bellhurst Manor, the home of the Duke of Sandringham, during season two.
 Our encounter with Highland stories not yet at its end, we join the Wood family at their 15th-century farm on the shores of Loch Ard, where we’ll Connect With Locals over a home-cooked Farewell Be My Guest Lunch amidst intriguing tales of Rob Roy.

 - An expert Travel Director and professional Driver